Six signs that it’s time to replace your storm drain filter

 3. Standing water

-Four inches or more of standing water around the drain 24 hours or longer after rain is a sure sign that your storm drain filter requires maintenance.
+When four inches (or more) of standing water persists around the drain for 24 hours or longer after rainfall, it’s a sure sign that your storm drain filter requires maintenance.
 Or replacing.

 4. Hazardous material discharge

-If any hazardous material that the filter is intended to absorb (such as motor oil) is being discharged by the filter, it’s ready for a replacement.
+If any hazardous material that the filter is designed to absorb—like motor oil—is being discharged by the filter, it’s ready for a replacement.